Fiona-1981/whippet-running/README.md

 For the back end, I set up a Postgres database on my local machine, nice and simple,\
 and then did these steps:

-- mkdir server in my main project folder\
+- mkdir server in my main project folder.
-- touch database.sql in the server folder\
+- touch database.sql in the server folder.
 -

 You can see below the automated instructions for the front end.